perspector/roam/README.md

 Or alternatively, download the project as a .zip file and extract that to your computer.

 ## Usage
 Tested on Fedora 44 GNU/Linux.
-Looks best in [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) with RGB colors enabled.

 Simply run with `./roam` , or by double-clicking the file (may need permissions to execute as a program).